 - The supremacy of 19(1) (g): TMA Pai judgment removed the restriction for an individual to start an educational Institution.
 One is no longer dependent on creating a Charitable Institution to start a Professional College; the rights flow directly from Article 19(1)g.

 - Article 19(1) (g) in the Constitution Of India states that All citizens shall have the right to practice any profession or to carry on any occupation, trade or business

 - TMA Pai's judgment was widely criticized for its stand for advocating the rights of Unaided Private Educational Institutions keeping away the Government from implementing social welfare legislations in the field of education.

 P.A.
-Inamdar & Ors. vs. State of Maharashtra case,2005: The Supreme Court delivered a unanimous judgment by 7 judges declaring that the
+Inamdar & Ors. vs. State of Maharashtra case,2005: The Supreme Court delivered a unanimous judgement by 7 judges declaring that the

-- The state can’t impose its reservation policy on minority and non-minority unaided private colleges, including professional colleges.
+- State can’t impose its reservation policy on minority and non-minority unaided private colleges, including professional colleges.

 - Up to the level of undergraduate education, the minority unaided educational institutions enjoy total freedom.

 - Graduate and Post Graduate education cannot be imparted by any institution unless recognized by or affiliated with any competent authority created by law, such as a University, Board, Central or State Government or the like.